robmarkcole/streamlit-img-label/README.md

 streamlit-img-label is a graphical image annotation tool using streamlit.
 Annotations are saved as XML files in PASCAL VOC format.

 ## Installation

-In your python virtual environment, run:
+It is necessary to build the frontend - from within the `frontend` dir run `npm run build` In your python virtual environment, run:

 ```sh